wescale/k8s-dev-training/day-1/ex-2/README.md

 2. Go to day-1/ex-2/skaffold directory and type `skaffold init`
 3. Look at generated skaffold.yaml file
 4. Run `skaffold dev` to launch the deployment in watch mode
-5. You can open your browser by typing `minikube service nginx-svc`
+5. You can open your browser by typing `minikube service details` then go to /health URL
-5. Change the content of index.html and watch how Skaffold reacts, reload the web page
+5. Change the content of details.rb (line 34 for /health content) and watch how Skaffold reacts, reload the web page

 ### Cleaning